CartoDB/carto-react/UPGRADE.md

 `responsiveFontSizes` simplified due we want to resize only a few variants through the theme.

-Added several custom variants to the typography set.
-Note that MUI v5 is needed to register them properly.
+Added a few custom variants to the typography set:

+- overlineDelicate
+- code1
+- code2
+- code3

 `Open Sans` and `Montserrat` families have been replaced by `Inter` and `Overpass Mono`, you have an example of this in the [`preview-head.html`](https://github.com/CartoDB/carto-react/blob/master/packages/react-ui/storybook/.storybook/preview-head.html) file.